AuroraAlexis/hello-world/README.md

 # hello-world
 a test to see if i can actually do this.
-  I am tring to edit this or do something i honestly have no clue what i am doing
+I am tring to edit this or do something, i honestly have no clue what i am doing/

+what is this i am tring to accomplish?